Brain functions emerge as thermal equilibrium states of the connectome

 which, for $\b>\b_c$, we refer to as the {\em neural emittance} of $v$ to $u$ at inverse temperature $\b>\b_c$.
 Noticing that $(1-e^{-\b}\A)^{-1}_{uv}=\sum_{\ee\in E^*, s(\ee)=v, r(\ee)=u}e^{-\b |\ee|}$ for $\b>\b_c$, the neural emittance of $v$ quantifies the probability for neuron $u$ to receive signals from $v$, providing a more natural and physical formulation of statistical propagation~\cite{Ghavasieh2024}.
 In particular, the {\em neural self-emittance} $\xx^{v|\b}_v$ measures the probability of feedback signals onto neuron $v$ at inverse temperature $\b$.
 The {\em neural $\b$--emittance profile ($\NEPb$)} of $v$ is the vector $\xx^{v|\b} = (\xx^{v|\b}_u)_{u\in V}$ encoding how information from $v$ is propagated through the structural network.
 That is, $\xx^{v|\b}$ quantifies how $v$ {\em functionally} connects to any other neuron when the system is at inverse temperature $\b$.
 Specifically, the non-zero components of $\xx^{v|\b}$ represent potential functional links of $v$ onto the corresponding neurons.

-We want emphasize that these vectors originate from the theory of KMS states in AQM~\cite{hugenholtz1972} and graph C*-algebras~\cite{raeburn2005graph}.
-Specifically, as we have shown in~\cite{Moutuou2024a}, information flow within the directed multigraph $G$ forms a system with infinitely many degrees of freedom that is best modeled by the graph C*-algebra of $G$.
-Furthermore, this graph C*--algebra carries a natural dynamics that turns it into an algebraic quantum system $\cal O_G$ whose KMS states at inverse temperature $\b$---termed as $\b$--KMS states---arise from statistical superpositions of the distributions $\xx^{v|\b}$.
+We want to emphasize that these vectors originate from the AQM methods~\cite{hugenholtz1972} and the novel framework we developed for flow pathways in directed networks~\cite{Moutuou2024a}.
+Specifically, as we have shown in~\cite{Moutuou2024a}, information flow within the directed multigraph $G$ forms a system with infinitely many degrees of freedom that is best modeled by the graph C*-algebra of $G$~\cite{raeburn2005graph}.
+Furthermore, this graph $C^*$--algebra carries a natural dynamics that turns it into an algebraic quantum system $\cal O_G$ whose KMS states at inverse temperature $\b$---termed as $\b$--KMS states---arise from statistical superpositions of the distributions $\xx^{v|\b}$.